 “Consultant” means a person with no ownership interest in a project retained by an applicant or a sponsor as an advisor and/or to provide services to the Applicant or Sponsor related to the project.

 “Commence Construction” means the Applicant, owner or developer must have at least obtained and must continue to hold all necessary preconstruction approvals required to proceed.
 If all necessary preconstruction approvals have not been obtained and maintained, construction has not commenced.
 In addition to obtaining all required permits, an Applicant, owner or developer must also satisfy one of two additional requirements in order to be deemed to have commenced construction.
-An Applicant, owner or developer must either 1) have begun a continuous program of physical on-site construction or 2) one or more significant parties to the contractual obligation to begin on-site construction must have been issued a notice to proceed.
+An Applicant, owner or developer must either:

+1) Have begun a continuous program of physical on-site construction OR

+2) One or more significant parties to the contractual obligation to begin on-site construction must have been issued a notice to proceed.

 “Declaration of Covenants” or “LURA” means the “Extended Low‐Income Housing Commitment” required by IRC § 42(H)(6) which must be in the form of a Declaration of Affirmative Land Use and Restrictive Covenants Agreement (commonly referred as the “LURA”) that is recorded and runs with the land on which the low income housing project is developed, restricting the use of land by the owner of the land and its successors and assigns to the terms and conditions of the project, as approved by the Nevada Housing Division.